rust-scicomp/website/pages/2026/index.md

 </script>
 {% end no markup %}

-The workshop will be held virtually and will be free to attend.
-Recordings of the talks from the workshop will be made available on [YouTube](https://www.youtube.com/@ScientificComputinginRust), alongside the talks from 2023 to 2025.
+The workshop was held virtually and was free to attend.
+Recordings of the talks from the workshop are available on [YouTube](https://www.youtube.com/@ScientificComputinginRust), alongside the talks from 2023 to 2025.

-## Registration
-Registration for the Scientific Computing in Rust 2026 workshop is now closed.
-Registration was free, and the workshop is taking place virtually so there is no need to book travel or accommodation.

 ## Schedule
 The schedule for the workshop can be found on the [timetable](/2026/timetable) and [list of talks](/2026/talklist) pages.